dt-alliances-workshops/claat-mockup/workshop-markdown/azure-lab0-prereq/README.md

 ### Tasks to complete this step

 1) Task - Login to your DT Environment
     - Click on the link within the email you've received to setup your password for the Dynatrace environment.
     - Once your password is setup, login to your Dynatrace environment.

 🏫**Class Note** - Please update the Tracking Spreadsheet if you've completed the task on this step.

-## Step 2 - Azure subscription
+## Azure Pass Subscription Setup
+Duration: 5

 To complete this workshop, you will be provided an Azure Pass Promo code.
 A workshop staff will provide that code to prior or during the day of the workshop.